What is Resilience?

 - A failure to take reasonable precautions in response to a foreseeable health and safety risk, resulting in a serious accident;

-- An employee disciplinary or grievance issue, made worse by having insufficient procedures in place or the right mechanisms in place to ensure procedural transparency and fairness which may provide grounds for further complaint or legal proceedings;
+- An employee disciplinary or grievance issue, made worse by having insufficient mechanisms in place to ensure procedural transparency and fairness which may provide grounds for further complaint or legal proceedings;

 - An employee or contractor dispute caused by having no or inadequate contracts in place, resulting in significant loss and / or disruption to your organisation;

-- Not having the correct policies, systems or training in place to demonstrate the necessary level of due diligence expected by insurance underwriters, which may impact upon if / what may be claimed under your insurance policy in the event of a claim.
+- Not having the correct policies, systems or training in place to demonstrate the necessary level of due diligence expected or required by insurance underwriters, which may impact upon if / what may be claimed under your insurance policy in the event of a claim; and

 I cannot recommend Resilience for Charities highly enough.
 I have received extraordinary personalised service, bespoke to the needs of our Charity, which was delivered with utter professionalism.
 All recommendations were extremely insightful and transformational, making us more resilient and confident going forwards.